score-json/json/TSF/trustable/TRUSTABLE-SOFTWARE.md

 normative: true
 ---

-This release of JSON-Library also reffered in the documentation as nlohmann/json library is Trustable.
+This release of JSON-Library also referred in the documentation as nlohmann/json library is Trustable.